JiLabUCBerkeley/FACED2PFM-vessel/1DPIV/readme.md

 # 1D Particle image velocimetry (PIV) analysis for kymographs
 ## Section 1: Rules & examples of file naming, and expected output:
+This method of flow velocity calculation can start from a kymograph or a full-frame stack.
+If the original input is a full-frame stack, line-shape ROIs need to be first drawn in Fiji in order to generate kymographs.
-### Note: In the example below, the 20200226 part in the file name is not neccessary, other parts are required for directly running the codes without a problem.
+Note: In the example below, the 20200226 part in the file name is not neccessary, other parts are required for directly running the codes without a problem.
 ### a. tiff stack:
 Example: 20200226_01_D600.tif; Note: D600 here means the data was taken at 600 um below skull.
 This tiff stack is required only if you need to generate kymographs from full-frame recording.
 ### b.
 Time-averaged morphology image
 Example: 20200226_01_D600_sum.tif
 Note: the file is required if one wants to calculate the orientation and diameter of the blood vessel using input Fiji line ROIs.
 The file is automatically saved if kymographs for the tiff stack in 'a' are generated using the code 'getKymo.m'
+### c.
+ImageJROI file:
-ImageJROI file: 20200226_01_D600_kymoROI.roi for single ROI,or .zip for multiple ROIs saved in a single
+Example: 20200226_01_D600_kymoROI.roi for single ROI,or .zip for multiple ROIs saved in a single file
-                file
-                Note: Please use either 'Straight line' or 'Freehand line' to draw line ROIs.
+   #### Note: Please use either 'Straight line' or 'Freehand line' to draw line ROIs.
 Other types of ROIs are not supported at this stage and will lead to error.
+### Kymographs:
-Kymographs: 20200226_01_D600_kymoROI01.tif
+Example: 20200226_01_D600_kymoROI01.tif
-PIV output mat file: velocity_20200226_01_D600ROI01_avg50skip1shift2_001-143 (numbers after 'avg', 'skip',
+### PIV output mat file:
+Example: velocity_20200226_01_D600ROI01_avg50skip1shift2_001-143
-                   and shift are settings in 'LSPIV_parallel'.
+numbers after 'avg', 'skip', and "shift" are settings in 'LSPIV_parallel.m'.
 001-143 is the processing range in the kymograph (e.g. if the kymograph is 200 pixels wide, then 001-143 means only the first 143 lines are included in flow velocity calculation, and the rest is cropped out).

 PIV method